 - Cognitive awareness of salivary spill.

 Saliva production and swallowing is an automatic act.
-However, it is dependent on the ability to feel the build-up of saliva within the mouth and relies upon the normal movement of the tongue to collect it and transfer it to the back of the mouth for swallowing.
-A child will typically produce 1-1.5 liters of salvia everyday with the production predominantly occurring in three pairs of salivary glands: the submandibular, sublingual and parotid.
+However, swallowing is dependent on the ability to feel the build-up of saliva within the mouth and relies upon the normal movement of the tongue to collect it and transfer it to the back of the mouth.
+A child will typically produce 1-1.5 litres of salvia everyday with the production predominantly occurring in three pairs of salivary glands: the submandibular, sublingual and parotid.
 The submandibular glands account for 65‑70% of unstimulated production of saliva so are the primary source of saliva in sialorrhoea (Fairhurst 2011, Erasmus 2009).

 Several non-invasive treatment options are available as a first-line management of sialorrhoea (directed at the cause), such as practical aids, speech therapy, physiotherapy.